New Orleans Theme Party

 New Orleans Theme Party Decorations

 Not only can your guests wear festive Mardi Gras beads, but you can also use the beads to decorate for your party.
-For this idea, use gold, purple, and green beads and hang them on lamps and ceiling fans, and also decorate with them between tableware on the dining tables.
+For this idea, use gold, purple, and green beads, and hang them on lamps and ceiling fans, and also use them to decorate the dining tables.
+For extra fun, consider placing beads on place settings that match with other guests’ place settings so that later on they may play a game based on the color of their beads.
+For example, you may place your guests in teams based on the color of the beads they received.
+Remember to have fun with it!

 Green, gold, and purple balloons and color-coordinated crepe paper streamers are some of the more inexpensive and easy ways to decorate for a festive celebration!
 Be sure to use purple, green, and gold streamers and balloons to cover your venue, which you can grab at your local party store.

-When choosing music for your New Orleans theme party, be sure to choose a selection of music from New Orleans-famous musicians including the Dirty Dozen Brass Band, Kim Carson, and Joe Stafford.
+When choosing music for your New Orleans theme party, be sure to choose a selection of music from New Orleans-famous musicians, including Fats Domino, Louis Armstrong, and Trombone Shorty.
 You can also play general Jazz and Zydeco.
 If it fits in your budget, consider hiring a traditional Jazz band to play at the party through our list of local musicians.

 New Orleans-Themed Party Favors